php-fig/fig-standards/proposed/clock-meta.md

 There are different reasons why this interface does not enforce a specific timezone.

-A purely technical reason is that the interface itself provides an explicit contract.
+A purely _technical_ reason is that the interface itself provides an explicit contract.
 Part of this contract is the value returned by the `now()` method.
-At the language level, the only thing we can enforce is that the returned value is of type `\DateTimeImmutable`.
+At the _language_ level, the only thing we can enforce is that the returned value is of type `\DateTimeImmutable`.
 There is no way to enforce a certain timezone at the language level.

-A logical reason is that the explicit contract should be usable in all situations where one needs a way to retrieve the current time.
-We should not make an assumption at the contract level about what the caller needs.
-If the contract did define that only `UTC` is returned, then use cases that require something else will have to explicitly work around the returned `UTC` timezone.
+A _logical_ reason is that the explicit contract should be usable in all situations where one needs a way to retrieve the current time.
+We should not make an assumption at the _contract_ level about what the caller needs.
+If the contract did define that only `UTC` is returned, then use cases that require something else would have to explicitly work around the returned `UTC` timezone.
 This is different from issues such as immutability, which also cannot be enforced on the language level, but which is still necessary to adhere to other calls on the contract.
 For this `ClockInterface`, there will be no other calls.

-Most importantly, the explicit contract provided by this interface does not prevent a user from using an implicit contract alongside logic to return a `\DateTimeImmutable` with a specific timezone.
-Whether that is `UTC` or `Antarctica/Troll`, it is the user who is in control of this.
+Most importantly, the explicit contract provided by this interface does not _prevent_ a user from using an implicit contract alongside logic to return a `\DateTimeImmutable` with a specific timezone.
+Whether that is `UTC` or `Antarctica/Troll`, it is the _user_ who is in control of this.

 The explicit contract defined by the interface does not limit a user in what they are doing.
 It tries to solve the problem of getting the current time in a reliable way.
 Whatever view on the current time that is, it is not part of the explicit contract.

-Thus, this interface tries to be as open as possible, while at the same time, being as strict as necessary.
+Thus, this interface tries to be as _open as possible_, while at the same time, being as _strict as necessary_.